Optum/runiac/examples/kitchen-sink/README.md

 * You can provide Terraform variables by providing `TF_VAR_*` environment variables.
 * Specify `-e nonprod` to indicate we are deploying to a non-production environment.
 * Specify `-a` to pass in the account ID of a cloud provider.
 Since we use both Azure and GCP, we'll provide the Azure subscription ID here.
-* Specify `--interactive` to run the Terrascale container in interactive mode (we need this to interact with the various CLIs).
+* Specify `--interactive` to run the runiac container in interactive mode (we need this to interact with the various CLIs).
   * In a CI/CD context, you'll want to run without this flag and instead provide credentials using environment variables instead.

 Review the output to validate that your infrastructure changes have been deployed.